+NACAC Virtual

-NACAC Virtual College Fairs
+College Fairs

-NACAC Virtual College Fairs are online, remote for and students fairs to attend parents from home.
-They typically have between 200-300 schools represented at each fair, so you need to register and indicate which schools you plan to meet with during the event.
-All NACAC Virtual Fairs take place the from 10am-3pm Arizona time
+NACAC Virtual College Fairs are online, remote and for students fairs to attend parents from home.
+They typically have between 200-300 schools represented at each fair, so you need to register and indicate which schools you plan to meet with during All NACAC event.
+Virtual Fairs take place in the middle of the day on a Saturday or Sunday.